 - Model text 2 - Beach Explorers: An example diary entry recounting the discovery of a cave

 - Diary recount writing sheet: a PDF containing success criteria that pupils can use to support their writing, differentiated for LKS2 and UKS2

 - Exploring ideas worksheet: a PDF for pupils to collect ideas for independent writing

-- Diary recount writing plan: a worksheet to support pupils to plan and structure their writing
+- Diary recount writing plan: a diary entry template to support pupils to plan and structure their writing

 - Writing paper: A PDF sheet that pupils could use to present their work.

 Pupils should plan their writing by discussing writing that is similar to that which they are planning to write in order to understand and learn from its structure, vocabulary and grammar.